python-poetry/poetry/docs/docs/cli.md

 * `--extras (-E)`: Extra sets of dependencies to include.
 * `--without-hashes`: Exclude hashes from the exported file.
 * `--with-credentials`: Include credentials for extra indices.
-* `--allow-prereleases`: Install a pre-release version if present for the library.
-Example: poetry add --allow-prereleases=true
 ## env

 The `env` command regroups sub commands to interact with the virtualenvs